DSIN-INSA-Strasbourg/Hermes-doc/content/development/plugins/clients.md

 {{% notice warning %}}
 As this handler isn't an standard event handler, `GenericClient` can't handle exceptions for it, and process to a retry later.

-**Any unhandled exception raised in this handler will immediatly terminate the client.**
+**Any unhandled exception raised in this handler will immediately terminate the client.**

 It's up to the implementation to avoid errors.
 {{% /notice %}}